IndeVet Dr. Melissa Mroziak with dog

 Words by:

-Melissa Mroziak — Associate IndeVet
+Melissa Mroziak, DVM — Associate IndeVet

 As a relatively seasoned veterinarian, I have to say that I’ve had quite an interesting ride.
 I’ve had a front-row seat to observing several changes in veterinary medicine and the privilege of wearing many professional hats along the way.
 The changes in practice management, transitions to corporate ownership, pharmaceuticals, technology, and client interactions (on some levels) have been rapid.
 They are, of course, still evolving and charging forward like a freight train, for better or worse.